Welcome To The Team!

 We know there might seem like a lot of steps, but they all play an important role in getting you set up, and some of them will definitely be helpful as you begin to learn the ropes!

-Download the Ring app (here’s the iPhone link and Android link) and then create an account (your email and any password).
-Then, either during your orientation meeting or on your first day, we’ll get you connected to the daycare’s Ring device.
+Go ahead and download the Ring app (here’s the iPhone link and Android link) and then create an account (your email and any password).
+Then, either during your orientation meeting or on your first day, we’ll get you connected to the daycare’s Ring device!

-The software we use for the daily facility operations is called Gingr, and it’s browser-based (it’s not an app, so downloading the Gingr app will lead you in the wrong direction!).
+• The software we use for the daily facility operations is called Gingr, and it’s browser-based (it’s not an app, so please don’t download the Gingr app, it will lead you in the wrong direction!).

 Click HERE to head to the employee signup page, where you’ll create an account (you’ll use your email and any password for your profile).
 Once you’ve done that, we can activate your Gingr profile and you can start messing around and see how we manage all of the craziness of the facility!

-So, we know these suck, but you only have to fill them out once!
+• So, we know these are a pain, but you only have to fill them out once!

 All employees are required to complete a series of online dog courses, designed to help everyone learn about dog body language, dog psychology, fight protocol, and many other important aspects of group dog care.

 Here is the Online Learning Dashboard.
-You’ll only be able to login after you’ve provided us with an email address, so once you’ve done that, you can click the above link, use the password “Password1” for now, and you should be good to get started on the courses!
+You’ll only be able to login after you’ve provided us with an email address, so once you’ve done that, you can click the above link, use the password “Password1” for now, and you should be good to get set up!

-We have a designated senior staff member that will act as a learning coordinator to help guide you as you go through the chapters, so they’ll help you apply what you learn in real time at work.
-They are there to help in any way, and please always ask if you need clarification or guidance about anything at all!
+We have a designated New Hire Trainer that will act as a learning coordinator to help guide you as you go through the chapters, and they’ll help you apply what you learn in real time at work.
+They are there to help in any way, so please always ask if you need clarification or guidance about anything at all!

 There is an index on the left side of the page, and you can navigate directly to parts that may be of interest to you, or things about the facility, position or company protocol you may have questions about.
 Please of course let us know if you have any questions or concerns about anything you come across!

-A link to the Employee Handbook will also be included in your Gingr Employee Profile, so it can be accessed several ways.
+A link to the Employee Handbook will also be included in your Gingr Employee Profile (which we’ll explain at the orientation meeting), so it can be accessed several ways.

--There is a 60 to 90 day trial period before we will meet your dog, to make sure you are settled into your position and have come far enough along in the learning process for us to consider having your dog show up with you
+-There is a 90 day trial period before we can set up an evaluation with your dog, just to make sure you are settled into your position and have come far enough along in the learning process!

 -Your dog must have been in your home for at least 4 weeks